sparrow 2.4.0

 template<layout A>

-array (std::shared_ptr< A > a)
+constexpr array (std::shared_ptr< A > a)

 Constructs an Array from the given typed layout.